SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 #### Notes

-(1): The feature requires new OCC REST APIs that are planned for next SAP Commerce release, scheduled for May 2020.
+(1): The feature requires new OCC REST APIs that are planned for the next SAP Commerce release, scheduled for May 2020.
 These features may be available sooner to customers using SAP Commerce Cloud hosting services, through Cloud Extension Packs (CEPs).

 (2): The feature requires new OCC REST APIs, not yet planned.